thimpat/to-build/README.md

 ## Description

-to-build parses an index.html in development and generate a new build from it.
+to-build parses an index.html in development and generates a new build from it.

 <br/>